Deployment strategies

 Using reverse proxy

-If you plan hosting multiple applications on a single server or need finer network controls (rate limiter, IPs whitelisting, etc.), you could always put PocketBase behind a reverse proxy such as NGINX or Apache.
-Here is a minimal NGINX sample configuration:
+If you plan hosting multiple applications on a single server or need finer network controls, you can

 server {